Xbox Shuts Down Four Studios, And More Will Follow

 It's clear Xbox is undergoing substantial alterations because things have changed from the inside, and there has been a shift in the company's operations.
 It does have an air of Microsoft-ness about it, though—not quite team Xbox, but Microsoft has clearly taken the lead.
 Perhaps Xbox underwent some unexpected changes as a result of the Activision Blizzard takeover.
 A lot of people were looking forward to this takeover because of the potential changes it could bring to Xbox in the future, but I feel like it has shifted Xbox in a manner that few predicted.
 The corporate perspective of Microsoft on gaming differs from that of team Xbox, as we can see for ourselves.
 The effect appears to have been to make Microsoft bet the farm on the gaming market.

 It seemed like the stage was set for Xbox to have a promising future.
-How everything was happening during the acquisitions, we all had a really positive stance on the next phase of gaming, and we even had a very positive outlook on the Xbox brand throughout the entire time.
+As everything was happening during the acquisitions, we all had a really positive stance on the next phase of gaming and even a very positive outlook on the Xbox brand throughout the entire time.
 As they expanded their studios and hired more people, that became even more apparent; they have, on the whole, been highly consumer-friendly.
 Even more crucially, Xbox finally had the studios and people to support their subscriptions and consoles.

 And this is why the shutting down of studios is disappointing.
 It's disheartening to witness their sudden emphasis on corporate ethics, and this is only going to be clearer over the next few years.
 Team Xbox is clearly not in charge anymore, as 2024 has proven to be more and more evident.
 Their actions this year, which contradict their previous assertions, give the impression that Microsoft's leadership is to blame.
 Even rumors of a power dynamic at Xbox have made it into the rumor pool.
 And the more you consider it, the clearer it becomes.